 Historical Abstracts with Full Text covers the history of the world (excluding the United States and Canada) from 1450 to the present, including world history, military history, women's history, history of education, and much more.
 This authoritative database provides indexing of historical articles from more than 1,800 journals in over 40 languages back to 1955.
 Contains over 800,000 records and access to the full text of more than 349 journals and more than 120 books.

 JSTOR is our most comprehensive interdisciplinary archive of scholarly journal articles.
-For each journal included in JSTOR, it includes the full-run of the journal, from its beginning up until the most recent 3-5 years.
-Covers a wide variety of subjects such as history, literature, biology, business, and African-American studies.
+It includes the full-run of some 4,000 journals, from the journal's first issue up until the most recent 3-5 years (typically).
+Covers a wide variety of subjects, including the humanities, social sciences, natural sciences and mathematics, as well as extensive area studies collections and applied fields, such as business and criminal justice.

 Transkribus is a platform for the automated recognition, transcription and searching of historical documents.
 The main objective of Transkribus is to support users who are engaged in the transcription of printed or handwritten documents.
 Transkribus offers a number of tools for the automated processing of documents, such as: Handwritten Text Recognition (HTR), Layout Analysis, Document Understanding, Keyword Spotting, and Optical Character Recognition (OCR).
 Free download.